Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * deduplication using `Deduplication ID` or `Content Based Deduplication`
     * can only have SQS FIFO queues as subscribers
     * limited throughput(same as FIFO queues)
-* **Message Filtering** - JSON policy used to filter messages sewnt to SNS topics subscriptions
+* **Message Filtering** - JSON policy used to filter messages sent to SNS topics subscriptions
     * by default no policy is attached and subscribers receive all messages
     * can have separate filter policies for each consumer